JujuAdams/Bento/docs/0.2/Setting-Up.md

 ## Object Parents

 You'll want to make it as easy as possible to update Bento in the future.
-Perhaps there's a new version with a new feature that you want, or there's a bug fix in a newer version that you want.
+Perhaps there's a version with a new feature that you want, or there's a bug fix in a newer version that you need.
 When using [instance elements](Tech-UI-Elements) you will need to inherit from an object called `oBentoAncestor` that is packaged with the library.
 Unfortunately, GameMaker behaves in an irritating way when importing packages: if a parent object is overwritten by an incoming package then all children of that object will lose their parent.

 Let's give a practical example.
 Let's say I import Bento and make a new object called `oCoolButton` that inherits from `oBentoAncestor`.
 In a couple months, I spot a Bento update that I want.
 I download the package, import it into GameMaker, and overwrite all existing code. `oCoolButton` will now no longer inherit from `oBentoAncestor` and the game will crash when I try to interact with `oCoolButton`.

 For one or two objects, re-establishing object inheritance is no big deal.
 However, as your project grows you are liable to need dozens of specific UI objects, all inheriting from `oBentoAncestor`.
-Whilst there's no true "fix" for GameMaker breaking inheritance when importing a package, we can instead work around the problem by minimizing the impact.
+Whilst there's no true "fix" for GameMaker breaking inheritance when importing a package, we can instead work around the problem by minimizing the impact:

+1. Create a new object called `oBentoAncestorMirror`
+2. Set `oBentoAncestorMirror` to inherit from the library object `oBentoAncestor`
+3. All custom Bento objects that you create should inherit from `oBentoAncestorMirror`

+Whilst this setup is circuitious, it will make life a lot less painful down the road.

+?> [Struct elements](Tech-UI-Elements) don't need any special consideration and can inherit directly from `BentoConstrAncestor`.

 ## Coordinate Spaces